NickLeko/icu-code-blue-early-warning/docs/methodology.md

 ## Methodology

+### Cohort
+Adult ICU stays (age 18–120) with ≥6 hours ICU length of stay.

 ### Label Construction
-Cardiac arrest events were identified using diagnosis and treatment records containing CPR, defibrillation, ACLS, or code blue terminology.
+Cardiac arrest events identified using treatment and diagnosis records containing CPR, defibrillation, ACLS, or code-blue terminology.
-To reduce label leakage, events occurring within the first 6 hours of ICU admission were excluded.
+To reduce contamination from pre-ICU events, labels occurring within the first 6 hours of ICU admission were excluded.

 ### Temporal Alignment
-Data were aligned using minute offsets from ICU admission.
-Features at time t only used data from [t-6h, t).
+All features at time t are computed using data from [t−6h, t).
+Rows at or after the event time are excluded from training.

 ### Splitting Strategy
-To assess generalization across institutions, hospitals were split using a hash-based partition into train (70%), validation (15%), and test (15%) sets.
+Hospitals are assigned to train/validation/test splits using a hash-based partition to assess cross-institution generalization.

-### Evaluation Strategy
+### Evaluation
-Given extreme class imbalance (~0.025% event rate), evaluation focused on precision at fixed alert rates rather than accuracy or F1 score.
+Given extreme class imbalance, models are evaluated using ranking-based metrics, with primary emphasis on precision at fixed alert rates rather than default classification thresholds.